cicada-lang/inet-cute/docs/articles/programming-with-interaction-nets.md

 I occasionally read a 1990 paper "Interaction Nets", by Yves Lafont.
-The paper introduced a very interesting new computation model, using graph of nodes and edges as data, and viewing interaction between connected nodes as computation.
+The paper introduced a very interesting new computation model, using graph consists of nodes and edges as data, and viewing interaction between connected nodes as computation.

 In this paper, I will follow Lafont's examples